pabennett/chiptools/docs/examples.rst

     project.add_file('max_hold.vhd', library='lib_max_hold')
     project.add_file('pkg_max_hold.vhd', library='lib_max_hold')

-The testbench is also added to the project.
+The testbench is also added to the project under a different library.
 The optional argument *synthesise* is set to 'False' when adding the testbench as we do not want to include it in the files sent to synthesis:

 .. code-block:: python